Pandian Stores 2

 Pandian Stores 2 – Thandhai Sollmikka Manthiramilai is a 2023 Indian Tamil language soap opera directed by V.C.
-Ravi and it is a spiritual spin-off of the 2018 series Pandian Stores, starring emsemble cast Stalin Muthu, Nirosha, Venkat Renganathan, VJ Kathirvel Kandasamy, Akash Premkumar, Shalini Prabu, Sathya Sai Krishnan, R Karuna Vilasini and others.
+Ravi and it is a spiritual spin-off of the 2018 series Pandian Stores, starring emsemble cast Stalin Muthu, Nirosha, VJ Kathirvel, Sharanya Turadi, Venkat Renganathan, Hema Rajkumar, Akash Premkumar, Shalini Prabu, and others.
 It was premiered on 30 October 2023.

 Plot

 The non-screened flashback: Pandian works as a laborer in Muthuvel-Sakthivel Grocery Shop.
 He falls in love with their only sister Gomathi and they elope and get married.
 Their children include Kuzhali, Saravanan, Senthilnathan, Kathiravan, and Arasi.
 Pandian and Muthuvel-Sakthivel hold grudges against each other due to their earlier conflicts.
 Pandian runs a grocery store named "Pandian Stores" and wants to succeed.
 He expects obedience from his children.
 Gomathi's youngest brother Pazhanivel stays with them as he loves his sister's family.
-Pandian builds a house in front of Muthuvel-Sakthivel house, irritating them.
+Pandian later builds a house in front of Muthuvel-Sakthivel house, irritating them.

-On screen story: Conflicts began when Senthilnathan, the second son of Pandian decides to marry Meena without the knowledge of his family.
-His younger brother Kathiravan helps them.
-They go to Pandian's house and punishes Kathiravan for helping them instead of Senthil and Meena.
-Soon, Pandian admits them to his house, but he hates Kathiravan.
-Meena, a government employee who regularly goes to work by bus, befriends Raji, the only daughter of the Muthuvel-Sakthivel family.

-One day, Raji elopes with all the gold ornaments in her house with a man.
-Gomathi, Meena, and Kathir who have gone for a family function accidentally see Raji in a hotel.
-They learn that Raji had been betrayed by the man she loved for the gold ornaments.
-On considering both the family's prestige, Gomathi calms her and decides to marry Raji, her niece, to her son Kathir.
-Kathir does so on the insistence of his mother.
-Back at Pandian's house, they are both rejected then later accepted by Pandian's family.
-This marriage has now further widened the conflict between the two families.
-Raji's family asks for the gold she took but Kathir saves her by saying that he sold all the gold.